ashutoshtiwari13/Unity-PyBullet-DRL-Hub/Ant-PyBullet-Env-SAC/README.md

 expected return and entropy, a measure of randomness in the policy.
 This has a close connection
 to the exploration-exploitation trade-off: increasing entropy results in more exploration,
 which can accelerate learning later on.
 It can also prevent the policy from prematurely
-converging to a bad local optimum.
+converging to a bad local optimum

 ### Reparameterization Trick